The Customs Union Between The EU and Turkey To Be Amended

 Not only did this lead to a substantial increase in both imports and exports within Turkey but with the additional help of separate bilateral agreements signed with the EU, which also includes some individual rights.
 It was observed that non-tariff trade of goods could then easily take place between Turkey and the member states of the European Union.

-Now, this wasn’t completely a free-trade practice and although a common external tariff on all goods was levied initially The goods other than agricultural products, steel and coal products are largely free from being imposed any outlandish tariffs as the trade of those particular three kinds of goods are covered under different preferential agreements.
+Now, this was not entirely a free-trade practice, and while a common external tariff on all goods was initially imposed, goods other than; agricultural products, steel, and coal products are largely exempt from any outrageous tariffs because the trade of those three types of goods is covered by different preferential agreements.

 Is Turkey a member of the EU Customs Union?

-The presence of Turkey in the Customs Union has boosted the country’s GDP per capita as well as helped them turn their economy into an industrial type from the previous agrarian type.
-It is also evident to witness that Turkey stood strong during the great global recession through its fiscal discipline and uninterrupted industrial activities which kept exports and imports at a steady.
+The presence of Turkey in the Customs Union has boosted the country’s gross domestic product (GDP) per capita, as well as helped Turkey turn their economy into an industrial type from the previous agrarian type.
+It’s also evident to witness that Turkey stood strong during the great global recession through its fiscal discipline and uninterrupted industrial activities, which kept exports and imports at a steady rate.

-The economy has been progressing succeeding and has seen an impressive growth rate of 4.5% in the first quarter of the year 2020 which is significantly more than what was seen from the rest of the EU members.
+The economy has been progressing succeedingly and has seen an impressive growth rate of 4.5% in the first quarter of the year 2020, which is significantly more than what was seen from the rest of the EU members.